HeroicKatora/xtest-data/Readme.md

-Implements fetching test data in distributed crates.
+Fetch auxiliary test data when testing published crates.

 # What this library is